-A. C. Donne, of Rockford, Mich., writes: In the Journal of May 10th I see the notice of Mrs. Roberts who shot T. B. Weber.
-Mrs. R was said to be a somnambalist.
-Now what I want to say is this: I want your opinion in regard to unconscious mediumable.
-Is it use as allow ourselves to be used by unseer intelligences, even if me know those to be trathful, without using our reason in all cases?
-Cannot a person by giving up to control, lose all power of self-control and they make to be in?
+A. C. Doane, of Rockford, Mich., writes: In the Journal of May 10th I see the notice of Mrs. Roberts who shot T. B Weber.
+Mrs. R was said to be a comnambulist.
+Now what I want to say is this: I want your opinion in reaard to unconscious include ship.
+Is it safe to allow ourselves to be used by unseen intelligences even if we know them to be truthful, with-out using our reason in all cases?
+Cannot a person by giving up to control, lose all power of self-control and then will they not be at the mercy of whatever company they chance to be in ?